We Are Here to Serve You from Bail Hearing to Jury Trial

 At Sterger Law Group, we are committed to ensuring our community has access to quality legal advocacy when arrested for a drug crime or any other criminal offense.
 Our experienced Escondido drug crime lawyer fights for the little guy and can provide you with the tenacious defense you need to protect your rights, freedom, and future.
 We will listen to your story and do everything we can to aggressively fight for your interests in and out of the courtroom.

-If you have been charged with a drug crime, call (760) 280-7900 or contact us online to schedule a free initial consultation.
+Have you been accused of a drug crime in San Diego County?
+Call Sterger Law Group today at (760) 280-7900 or contact us online to schedule a free initial consultation with our drug crimes attorney in Escondido.
 Flexible payment arrangements are available, and we offer our legal services in English and Spanish.

 The penalties for committing a drug crime are often immense.
 In addition to incarceration and fines, a conviction may result in mandatory treatments, a driver’s license suspension, and a loss of firearm rights.
 Perhaps even more importantly, a drug crime conviction will show up in background checks, making it extremely difficult for someone to secure housing or employment opportunities.

 Some drug offenses, including possession, can be charged as a misdemeanor or felony in California.
 The severity of the charges will depend on the “Schedule” of the substance, the quantity of the drug involved, the specific circumstances of the case, the accused’s criminal history, and any other aggravating factors.
-Our team at Sterger Law Group will always make every effort to negotiate a lesser charge.
+Our Escondido drug crime lawyers at Sterger Law Group will always make every effort to negotiate a lesser charge.

 Our Escondido drug crimes attorney can defend you against many types of charges, including: